Causes of and Treatment Options for TMJ Pain

 TMJ pain can take several different forms.
 For some people, it may be sporadic.
 It may flare up during meals or times of stress.
 Others may suffer almost chronic pain that can dramatically impact their quality of life.
 Additionally, jaw pain can be isolated, or it can cause widespread discomfort that radiates into the neck, shoulders, and upper back.
 Other jaw symptoms can include stiffness and a decreased range of motion.
 Many patients hear a popping noise when they open or close their mouths.

 Chronic headaches and migraines are a common symptom of TMD.
 Jaw imbalance can cause tension in all the facial muscles.
 However, many patients do not realize that their headaches are the result of jaw inflammation.
 Some people even experience headaches without any jaw pain.
 As a result, they take large doses of migraine medication without any noticeable results.
-By realigning the jaw and releasing trigger points in the nearby muscles, Dr. Cozby can relieve chronic headaches.
+By realigning the jaw and releasing trigger points in the nearby muscles, Dr. Morrison can relieve chronic headaches.

 Many patients are surprised to learn that their ear pain is the result of TMD.
 Nerves in the head pass close to the TMJs, ending near the ears.
 Inflammation in the nearby muscles can also affect these nerves.
 Often, inflammation can cause ear pain, resembling the discomfort of an ear infection.
 In other cases, patients may feel pressure in their ears, similar to swimmer’s ear.
 Still others may suffer from tinnitus (ringing in the ears) or even hearing loss.
-Although Dr. Cozby can often alleviate ear pain through our TMD treatment, she may also refer you to an ENT for additional care.
+Although Dr. Morrison can often alleviate ear pain through our TMD treatment, she may also refer you to an ENT for additional care.

 Contact Us for More Info

 Many people believe that jaw pain is an inevitable part of life, or they think that there is no solution for their discomfort.
-Pain is never normal, and Dr. Cozby offers several different treatment options.
+Pain is never normal, and Dr. Morrison offers several different treatment options.
 Contact us today to schedule a consultation.